berndporr/alphabot/README.md

 apt-get install libpigpiod-if-dev
 apt-get install libpigpiod-if2-1
 ```
-and enable and start the `pigpiod` with:
+and enable and start the `pigpiod` daemon with:
 ```
 systemctl enable pigpiod
 systemctl start pigpiod